 In school we use the word 'Safeguarding' to cover a whole range of things including: Child Protection; Health and Safety; behaviour and safety policies; recruitment procedures; staff conduct; e-safety and the use of technology; risk assessments for activities and trips and awareness of radicalisation threats, 'so called' Honour based violence and of Female Genital Mutilation.

 How we make sure your child is safe at our school.

 Safeguarding Governor - Mrs Steers holds us to account and we report to the Local Authority annually.

-Safe recruitment of staff – interview panels are trained in this and all required DBS checks are done.
+Safe recruitment of staff – interview panel members are trained in this and all required DBS checks are done.

 Health and Safety is rigorously monitored by the Site Supervisor and School Business Manager.
 There is a Governor who checks this termly.

 First aid – we have six trained first aiders, five of them with an additional paediatric certificate.
 There are clear policies and procedures for supporting children with medical conditions and Mrs Hoblyn takes the lead on this.